Structure of Cotton Fiber

 Lumen

-• Its walls are the innermost, concentric layers of spirals of the secondary cell wall.
+• The walls are the innermost, concentric layers of the spirals of the secondary cell wall.

-• It was full of cell sap, which was composed of a dilute, aqueous solution of proteins, sugars, minerals, and cell waste products.
+• It is full of cell sap, which is composed of a dilute, aqueous solution of proteins, sugars, minerals, and cell waste products.

 Bijoy